 (c) that the Electoral Commissioner is not so satisfied; and

-(d) that if the elector does not wish to have the apparent failure to vote without a valid and sufficient reason for such failure dealt with by a court, the elector may, on or before the date set out in the notice (the “response date”) pay to the Electoral Commissioner the penalty set out in the notice (the “modified penalty”).
+(d) that if the elector does not wish to have the apparent failure to vote without a valid and sufficient reason for such failure dealt with by a court, the elector may, on or before the date set out in the notice (the response date) pay to the Electoral Commissioner the penalty set out in the notice (the modified penalty).

 (13) Subsections (7) and (8) apply, with any necessary modifications, to a notice under subsection (12).